lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

 News
 ======
-- August, 2024: I will present our work at IJCAI 2024
+- August, 2024: I will be presenting our work *Knowledge Compilation for Incremental and Checkable Stochastic Boolean Satisfiability* at IJCAI 2024
 - April, 2024: Our paper *Knowledge Compilation for Incremental and Checkable Stochastic Boolean Satisfiability* is accepted at IJCAI 2024.
 - August, 2023: I started my Ph.D.in Computer Science and Engineering at University of Michigan, Ann Arbor.
 - July, 2023: I successfully defended my master's thesis and received M.S. in ECE from National Taiwan University.